Automatically Change Response Data Using a Pattern File

 4. Configure pattern repetition

-Applying to Slave Simulation Response Frames
+When Applying to a Slave Simulation Response Frame

 1. Select the simulation mode

-2. Load a pattern file
+2. Load the pattern file

-Click
+Click the

 3. Configure Pattern Change Trigger